hyperledger/fabric/docs/source/build_network.rst

     |_____| |_| \_| |____/

 You can scroll through these logs to see the various transactions.
-If you don't get this result, then jump down to the Troubleshooting section and let's see whether we can help you discover what went wrong.
+If you don't get this result, then jump down to the :ref:`Troubleshoot` section and let's see whether we can help you discover what went wrong.

 Bring Down the Network